softworkz/emby-wiki/Http-Live-Streaming.md

 * /Videos/{Id}/stream.m3u8
 * /Audio/{Id}/stream.m3u8

-For a complete list or parameters, see:
+For a complete list or parameters, see the built-in documentation as well as:

 [Audio Streaming](https://github.com/MediaBrowser/MediaBrowser/wiki/Audio-Streaming)